Dnyarri/PyPNM/README.md

 ## Overview and justification

 PPM ([Portable Pixel Map](https://netpbm.sourceforge.net/doc/ppm.html)) and PGM ([Portable Gray Map](https://netpbm.sourceforge.net/doc/pgm.html)) (particular cases of PNM format group) are simplest file formats for RGB and L images, correspondingly.
-Paradoxically, this simplicity lead to some adverse consequences:
+As usual for this decaying Universe, this simplicity lead to some adverse consequences:

 - lack of strict official specification.
 Instead, you may find words like "usual" in format description.
-Surely, there is someone who implement this part of image format in unprohibited, yet a totally unusual way.
+Surely, there is always someone who implement this part of image format in unprohibited, yet a totally unusual way.

 - unwillingness of many software developers to provide any good support for simple and open format.
 It took years for almighty Adobe Photoshop developers to include PNM module in distribution rather than count on third-party developers, and surely (see above) they took their chance to implement a separator scheme nobody else uses.
 What as to PNM support in Python, say, Pillow... sorry, I promised not to mention Pillow anywhere ladies and children are allowed to read it.